 The bottom line

 Assessing and preparing for the effects of rising sea level and a changing climate are critical for preserving the social, environmental, and economic value of shore communities all along the Atlantic and Pacific coasts.
 Our coastal communities are home to over 124 million people, support 53.6 million jobs, and contribute $7.6 trillion to the U.S. economy, accounting for 46 percent of the nation’s economic output.
-Congress should invest in New Jersey’s future by not gutting NOAA’s ability to serve the people at a time when so many of us are at risk of losing so much.

 Helen Henderson is the Ocean Planning Manager at the American Littoral Society where she works on ocean planning, coastal programs and policy, sustainable development and resiliency, and improved stormwater practices for Barnegat Bay.
 Helen grew up on the south shore of Long Island, NY, and has been living at the Jersey Shore for over 25 years.